SICKAG/sick_scan_xd/README.md

 * LDMRS family is currently not supported on Windows.
 * ROS services require installation of ROS-1 or ROS-2, i.e. services for Cola commands are currently not supported on native Linux or native Windows.
 * ROS services are currently not available for LDMRS.
-* dynamic reconfiguration of sick_scan parameter is supported on ROS-1 or ROS-2 only, neither under Linux nor under Windows.
+* dynamic reconfiguration of sick_scan_xd parameter is supported on ROS-1 or ROS-2 only, neither under Linux nor under Windows.
 * Publishing pointcloud data requires ROS-1 or ROS-2.
 On native Linux resp. native Windows, pointcloud data are currently saved to jpg- and csv-files for demonstration purposes.

+## Supported platforms

+The driver is developed and tested for x86 architecture.
+Use for system with ARM architecture (e.g. Raspberry platform) is not officially supported.

 ## Build targets